 Why Professional Sizing is Essential

 While DIY calculations can give you a rough estimate, professional sizing is essential for ensuring your air conditioner performs at its best.
-HVAC professionals use advanced tools and calculations to consider all factors, including heat gain from windows, air leakage, and local climate conditions.
-This precision ensures that your air conditioner will not only cool your home effectively but also operate efficiently, saving you money on energy bills and reducing the risk of costly repairs down the line.
+An HVAC or AC company will typically perform a Manual J calculation to determine the appropriate system capacity for your home, accounting for factors such as insulation, home size, and environmental conditions.
+HVAC professionals use advanced tools and calculations to account for factors such as heat gain from windows, air leakage, and local climate conditions.
+This precision ensures that your air conditioner not only cools your home effectively but also operates efficiently, saving you money on energy bills and reducing the risk of costly repairs down the line.

 The Importance of SEER Ratings in Choosing an Air Conditioner

 The Seasonal Energy Efficiency Ratio (SEER) rating is another critical factor when choosing an air conditioner.
+SEER ratings are calculated based on the unit’s cooling output during the cooling season, relative to the energy it consumes.
 A higher SEER rating means greater energy efficiency, which can significantly save energy bills.
+When selecting a new unit, homeowners should compare SEER ratings and look for the Energy Star label, as units with this label typically offer better efficiency and lower operating costs.
 In Charleston, SC, where air conditioners run for much of the year, investing in a unit with a high SEER rating can offset the initial cost with long-term savings.
 SEER ratings are critical when selecting larger units, ensuring that even powerful air conditioners operate efficiently.

 Trust the Professionals at Smoak’s to Do the Job Right